 Cranfield has been at the forefront of postgraduate education in aerospace engineering since 1946 with the Aerospace Vehicle Design programme being one of the original foundation courses of the College of Aeronautics.
 Graduates from this course also become members of the Cranfield College of Aeronautics Alumni Association (CCAAA), an active community which holds a number of networking and social events throughout the year.

-One unique feature of the course is that we have four external examiners; two from industry who assess the group design project and two from academia who assess the individual research project.
+One unique feature of the course is that we have a range of external examiners, from industry and from academia who continually assess the quality of the course.

-Cranfield University is very well located for students from all over the world, and offers a range of library and support facilities to support your studies.
-This enables students from all over the world to complete this qualification whilst balancing work/life commitments.
+Cranfield University is very well located for students from all over the world, and offers a range of library, IT and support facilities to support your studies.
+This enables students from all over the world to complete this qualification whilst achieving the right balance of work/life commitments.